Story of how the death of a young stranger in Helen's Bay, Belfast, Northern Ireland, inspires a traveler to reflect on her precious gift of life.

 Waves splash up against the rocks and the spray shoots up, like water trumpets welcoming me as an honoured guest in this sacred place.
 I bow my head and sit down, taking my place on Dee's bench overlooking the ocean - it’s the perfect spot for my morning contemplation.

 I think about Dee, a young Irish man I never knew.
 What was he like?
 Did he enjoy his time on this planet while he was here?
 I think about his family and what they must have suffered upon hearing of his loss.
-I wondered if they had watched him in the very place I now felt honoured to sit.
+I wondered if they had watched him in the very place I now felt honored to sit.

 As I sat there in Dee’s space, I felt privileged to breath and now experience the beauty of Ireland that this young man could enjoy no longer.
 As I breathed in the ocean air, and glanced out to the waters, I felt a tear or three stream down my cheek.
 I felt touched by this tender, yet powerful reminder and I was thankful that though Dee had passed at such a young age, his memory continued to speak on his behalf ...